 Reasons to choose Mighty Networks: Highly-optimized social feed for you and your members, a better-functioning mobile app, minimal course-building and marketing tools

-Mighty Networks is better suited for Edupreneurs, who believe communication is the core of course management, and professionals who want to integrate it with other services.
+Mighty Networks is more suitable for Edupreneurs who believe that communication is at the heart of course management, professionals looking to integrate it with other services

-As we reach the end of this comprehensive list of reviews, I hope that this one helped you in any way in forming your final decision.
+This comprehensive review has come to an end.
+I hope you found it helpful in making your final decision.
 Picking the most suitable LMS platform can be somewhat of a rough task but with enough credible resources and opinions from other users, it may be less cumbersome.

 If you’re considering a service that I use, Kajabi, I can assume that your professional skills are developed enough to make you want to try it out if you’re planning on stepping into the edupreneur’s world.
-You will also likely have the finances to pay for it.
+I can also bet that you have enough finances to afford it.
 Kajabi’s products are well-priced and offer a lot of features.
 You may feel that they are worth the investment.

 If you don’t feel confident with your current resources – whether it’s monetary funds or professional skills – and you feel that Kajabi may be too difficult for you, you might not be ready.
-If this is the case, I am always happy to give you my other suggestions.
+If that’s the case, I’m always glad to let you try out any of my other suggestions.

-If you’re into connecting with your members yet don’t mind about the barebones course tools, Mighty Networks may be your best bet.
+Mighty Networks is a great option if you are interested in connecting with your fellow members, but don’t mind the basic course tools.
 If you’re running short on budget, it’s either between Teachable or Podia.
 What are the best marketing and sales tools?
 Either between ClickFunnels or Katra.
 Are there affordable alternatives to Kajabi?
-Look no further than Thinkific and Podia.
+Then look no further than maybe Thinkific or Podia.

-No matter what you choose, what matters most is that you have a platform to mold you into a better edupreneur.
+It doesn’t matter what LMS you choose, but what matters is that you have the platform to help you become a better educator.
 Again, I’m very glad to have helped you choose the right LMS to jumpstart your career in the course business!